-The association of severe mitral stenosis and the size of the aortic root and ascending thoracic aorta
+The association between severe mitral stenosis and the size of the aortic root and the ascending thoracic aorta

 , Naser Aslanabadi1

 , Bahram Sohrabi1

 , Safa Savadi-oskouei1

 Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran2